linagora/tmail-flutter/docs/adr/0110-workplace-fqdn-source-priority.md

 Adding an env-config or deep-link source later touches no existing source and no consumer.

 Priority is expressed in exactly one place, so a reordering is a one-line change.

+Every source provider is `keepAlive`, so a source's state survives logout.
+Each source must be explicitly reset (or overwritten) on logout and on sign-in for a new account, otherwise a stale higher-priority value from the previous account keeps winning.
+This reset, plus a regression test for account switching, is a required follow-up for whichever PR wires the source providers into the logout/sign-in flow.